Key Parenting Time Considerations During an Arizona Divorce

 1. Vacations

 Typically, both parents will want the ability to go on vacation with their children in the years after their divorce.
-But, vacation plans will also typically conflict with divorce parents’ routine parenting time schedules.
+But, vacation plans will also typically conflict with divorced parents’ routine parenting time schedules.
 As a result, parents must specifically address vacation planning during the divorce process.

 There are many options for vacation planning; and, when parents are willing to work together during the divorce process, they can develop a well-suited plan for their particular circumstances.
 For example, divorcing parents may agree that they will each take their children on a one-week vacation each summer, or maybe one parent will take the children on vacation during spring break.
 At the same time, the other will plan a summer vacation.